spacemeshos/go-svm/README.md

 ### Errors Count

-Returns the number of internal errors returned by `SVM` First, it's important to stress what we mean by saying an `Error`
+Returns the number of internal errors returned by `SVM`.
+First, it's important to stress what we mean by saying an `Error`.
 When a transaction has failed due to panic or running out-of-gas - SVM needs to return a valid Receipt setting `Success` to `false`
 An `error` should be returned in the case that `SVM` itself panicked - this is undefined behavior.